Deutsche Welle – akademie

 How do you see Jordan’s media developing over the next five years?

 Journalists still face many constraints.
 Since the press and publication laws regarding website content were amended people have not been expressing their views as freely.
 Tighter restrictions also means that it’s become more difficult to establish a website.
-This is a bad time for freedom of the press in Jordan and I’m afraid things will get worse.For a full investigation
+This is a bad time for freedom of the press in Jordan and I’m afraid things will get worse.To read more about investigation